Oreo maker is worried about rise of populism

 But he added that Mondelez is "not going to do anything to adjust our operations or plans until we really know what the policies are going to be, and they're much more concrete."
 (Curious word choice since Trump is calling for a physical wall to be built?)

-Mondelez took some heat in the U.S. a few years ago after it shut down a Nabisco cookie plant in Chicago and opened a new one in Salinas, Mexico.
+Mondelez took some heat in the U.S. a few years ago after it moved production of some Nabisco cookies from a Chicago plant to one in Salinas, Mexico.
 Trump even said during the campaign that he's stopped eating Oreos because of the move.

+The company has noted that Trump's claim about Mondelez shutting down the plant was inaccurate and that it still does make many of its products in the U.S., including at the Chicago bakery.
+Oreos, for example, are still made in three U.S. bakeries.

 But Gladden said during the call that "we don't have right now at this point additional plans to move any additional production to Mexico."
 He added that Mondelez is "watching developments" and that it has "a voice in this process of providing feedback."